Nanoinjection

 Nanoinjection is the process of using a microscopic lance and electrical forces to deliver DNA to a cell.
 It is claimed to be more effective than microinjection because the lance used is ten times smaller than a micropipette and the method uses no fluid.
 The nanoinjector mechanism is operated while submerged in a pH buffered solution.
 Then, a positive electrical charge is applied to the lance, which accumulates negatively charged DNA on its surface.
 The nanoinjector mechanism then penetrates the zygotic membranes, and a negative charge is applied to the lance, releasing the accumulated DNA within the cell.
 The lance is required to maintain a constant elevation on both entry and exit of the cell.

 Nanoinjection results in a long-term cell viability of 92% following the electrophoretic injection process with a 100 nm diameter nanopipette, the typical diameter of nanoinjection pipet.

 Single cell transfections are used to virtually transfer any type of mammalian cell into another using a syringe which creates an entry for DNA to be released.
 A nano needle is used as a mechanical vector for plasmid DNA.
-This is called Atomic Force Microscopy or AFM.
-The purpose is to not cause permanent damage to the cell or provoke cellular leaking of intracellular fluid.
-AFM is a tool of choice as it allows for precise positioning of the DNA.
-This is important because it allows for tip penetration into the cytosol, which is critical for viable DNA transfer into the cell.
+The method can be improved further with Atomic Force Microscopy or AFM.
+In order to avoid causing permanent damage to the cell or provoke cellular leaking of intracellular fluid, AFM is a tool of choice, as it allows for precise positioning of the DNA, allowing for tip penetration into the cytosol, which is critical for viable DNA transfer into the cell.

 Reasons to use nanoinjection include the insertion of genetic material into the genome of a zygote.
 This method is a critical step in understanding and developing gene functions.

-Nanoinjection is also used to genetically modify animals to aid in the research of cancer, Alzheimer’s disease, and diabetes.
+Nanoinjection is also used to genetically modify animals to aid in the research of cancer, Alzheimer's disease, and diabetes.

 Fabrication

 The lance is made using the polyMUMPs fabrication technology.
 It creates a gold layer, and two structural layers that are 2.0 and 1.5 μm thick respectively.
 It is a simple process, which makes it good as a platform to prototype polysilicon MEMS devices at a low commercial cost of fabrication.
 The lance has a solid, tapered body, that is 2 μm thick, with a tip width of 150 nm.
 The taper is set at 7.9°, coming to a maximum width of 11 μm.
-Two highly folded electrical connections provide an electrical path between the lance and two equivalent bond pads, with a gold wire connecting one of the bond pads to an integrated circuit chip carrier’s pin.
+Two highly folded electrical connections provide an electrical path between the lance and two equivalent bond pads, with a gold wire connecting one of the bond pads to an integrated circuit chip carrier's pin.
 The carrier is then placed into a custom built electrical socket.

 In the situation of fertilizing eggs, the lance is incorporated into a kinematic mechanism consisting of a change-point parallel-guiding six-bar mechanism and a compliant parallel-guiding folded-beam suspension.